aryanmaurya314/portfolio-js/README.md

-# This website is hosted on github pages: https://aryanmaurya314.github.io/portfolio-js/
+# This website is hosted on github pages : https://aryanmaurya314.github.io/portfolio-js/

-## I Learned from this project:
+## I Learned from this project :
 > How to use HTML tags effectively.

 > How to use div element to manipulate css.